In political spotlight, Supreme Court embarks on extraordinarily controversial term

 And the extent to which the court’s internal procedures, as well as rulings, are being scrutinized became evident last week.
 The Senate Judiciary Committee held a hearing on the court’s processing of emergency requests that come before it, which has become known as the “shadow docket.”

-The focus was the court’s 5 to 4 decision allowing Texas’s new abortion restrictions to take effect.
+The focus was the court’s 5-to-4 decision allowing Texas’s new abortion restrictions to take effect.
 The law bans the procedure after about six weeks of pregnancy, before most who may want the procedure will know they are pregnant.
 Its unique enforcement regime allows private citizens to sue doctors and others suspected of aiding and abetting those who help a patient get the prohibited procedure.

 Opponents say it has forced those who want abortions to either continue an unwanted pregnancy or travel to other states to get the procedure, in effect nullifying the guarantee of Roe to choose abortion before the fetus is viable.